artigraph/artigraph/SUPPORT.md

 ## How to Ask for Help

-If you have trouble installing, building, or using Artigraph, but not sure you've encountered a genuine bug, start a [GitHub Discussion](https://github.com/artigraph/artigraph/discussions).
+If you have trouble installing, building, or using Artigraph, but not sure you've encountered a bug, start a [GitHub Discussion](https://github.com/artigraph/artigraph/discussions).
 This is a great place for questions such has "How do I...".

 ## How to Report a Bug or Request an Enhancement